blcxtranslations/blcx/_translated/chapter-0046.md

 He was doing this one purpose.
 As everyone knows, if one does not focus on the battle at hand with one hundred percent of their concentration, the would definitely suffer some losses.
 When facing someone more powerful than oneself, to seek victory was very difficult.
 Not only did one need the correct tactics and techniques and not make mistakes, but know what the enemy was thinking of was also very important.

 Therefore, Lin Xuan put on an infuriating appearance and used words to ridicule him.
-And sure enough, Yan Tian Heng was unable to remain calm.
+And sure enough, Yan TianHeng was unable to remain calm.

 This was clearly demonstrating Lin Xuan's ability to read people.
 Although this Yan family was a very vicious and crafty person, but he had a fiery temper.
 To anger him was not difficult.